History of the Netherlands national football team: 2014 FIFA World Cup

 In the 2014 World Cup UEFA qualifying round, the Netherlands were placed in Group D along with Turkey, Hungary, Romania, Estonia and Andorra The Netherlands won nine games and drew one, thereby topping the group and earning automatic qualification.

 Kits

 The Netherlands national football team are known for their bright orange kits with the Dutch Lion badge, supplied by Nike since 1996.
 Orange was the symbol of William of Orange-Nassau, the Netherlands' father of the nation and is the national colour of the country.
-The current Dutch away kit is black.
+The current Dutch away kit is dark blue.